 If you choose to make up resupply boxes, then all I can do is wish you luck.
 You will need a couple of preparation days in USA buying, packing and sending boxes.
 It can be cheaper to do this (sometimes) but it can also be a big mistake.
 What if you buy six months supplies of Pop Tarts for breakfast only to be sick of them after the first week.
 If you don’t know what Pop Tarts are then you will within your first week of hiking the PCT.

 Buy as you go

-- Another option is to make use of a resupply company.
+Another option is to make use of a resupply company.
 Sign up, add food or provisions to your cart and have them delivered to you at a reasonable cost.
 The big advantage of such companies is the ability to only order food when you require it and you can order a week or so in advance which means you can update your meals as your diet changes.
 Here are two resupply companies.
-Zero Day Resupply and Sonora Pass Resupply.
-Note: I have not used any of these companies.
+Zero Day Resupply is one such company that might be able to assist.
+Note: I have not used this companies.

 A ‘Bounce Box‘ is very common among overseas hikers.
 It may contain your computer, passport, food, toiletries, town clothes when used to enter and exit USA and more.
 The hiker sends it to themselves along the trail.

 I used USPS priority mail to post my large bounce box.
 It normally cost about $20 to post.
 If I didn’t pick up my box at the post office I would advise them to on send it to the next post office.
 They do this for free and provide a tracking number.
 I found them very reliable and never had any problems.